Adult LEGO Artists and LEGO Master Model Builders

 Chris Thomas

 Chris Thomas is a Canadian multimedia artist who, during the pandemic, turned to LEGO bricks as his medium of choice.
 He built Fredericton from LEGO bricks, calling the show “Smalltown Lego Exhibit.”
 His LEGO sculptures differ slightly from other artists’ work because he ages the buildings.
-He adds labels and uses paints and markers, and other materials to create scenes that feel like the spaces and buildings he is recreating.
+He adds labels and uses paints, markers, and other materials to create scenes that feel like the spaces and buildings he is recreating.

 Chris Thomas built Fredericton from LEGO bricks, calling the show "Smalltown Lego Exhibit."